101 travellers have this on their Bucket List

 Vatican City is always worth a visit.
 A city trip to Rome often includes a visit to Vatican City.
 Rightly so.
 Most tourists do Vatican City in a day, but you can explore for days here.
 With the various top-class museums, as well as St. Peter’s Church and more.
 These are the best things to see and do in Vatican City.

 St. Peter’s Basilica is an important site for pilgrimages by the Roman Catholic faithful.
 Once, it was the Circus of Nero, where Saint Peter, the apostle (and first Pope) is supposed to be buried.
 The first basilica was built in 324.
 But because of its poor construction it collapsed, after which the current basilica was built between 1506 and 1626.

-The basilica is a cruciform shape, with a nave that has a Latin cross form.
+The Basilica di San Pietro is a cruciform shape, with a nave that has a Latin cross form.
 So far, 148 popes are buried in the church, including Pope John Paul II.
 In addition, there are various relics of Saint Peter.
 Also special is the Pietà, a famous sculpture by Michelangelo (who was 24 years old when he made it).
 You can find it close to the entrance, to the right (behind glass).

 It is sight known the world round: the Pope blessing the people on St Peter’s square from the balcony at St Peter’s.
 This event takes place every Sunday at 12 o’clock, except for when His Eminence is abroad.
 Everything can be witnessed on large television screens.

 At Christmas and Easter, the Pope will give his traditional Urbi et Orbi speech.
 From 1 July to 31 August, the Pope will stay at his summer residence in the village of Castelgandolfi.
 It is possible to travel there from Rome to attend the traditional papal Sunday blessing.